-Panel Member #8: At the entity level, the measure score was correlated with the CMS's Hospital Star Rating mortality group score, which is derived from this HF measure and other related measures.
-In a sense, this is checking of the HF measure is related to the latent variable that it was used to construct.
-It would be indeed surprising and concerning if this hypothesis were not supported.
-The measure was also correlated with the CMS's Overall Hospital Star Rating, which only indirectly contains the measure through the mortality score.
+Panel Member 8: At the entity level, the measure score was correlated with the CMS's Hospital Star Rating mortality group score, which is derived from other related mortality measures. t would be indeed surprising and concerning if this hypothesis wasn't supported.
+The measure was also correlated with the CMS's Overall Hospital Star Rating.
 It is reasonably hypothesized that the correlation would be positive but lower than the correlation with the mortality score.